reswitched/reswitched.github.io/_posts/2018-04-25-ReswitchedWeekly15.md

 want to give a helping hand, hop on the [Discord] so we can coordinate the work!

 If you want to work on Atmosphère, feel free to send a DM to @SciresM on Discord.
-People can easily work on Fusee (getting the SDMMC driver to work, for instance) by using Fusee-Gelee, or work on custom sysmodules, starting them with nspwn.
+People can easily work on Fusée (getting the SDMMC driver to work, for instance) by using Fusée-Gelée, or work on custom sysmodules, starting them with nspwn.

 In the libtransistor department, a lot of things could be implemented without